Generative AI

 Compliance and Human Oversight

-Regulatory frameworks such as the EU AI Act have made human-in-the-loop mechanisms a requirement for high-risk use cases.
-Systems making financial, medical, or legal decisions must provide audit trails explaining why a decision was made.
+Regulatory frameworks such as the EU AI Act have formalized the requirement for human oversight in high-risk use cases.
+Systems influencing financial decisions, healthcare recommendations, or legal guidance must provide explainability and audit trails.

 Engineering for Reliability in a Stochastic World

 Generative AI systems are inherently probabilistic.
-The goal is not to eliminate randomness, but to make systems feel deterministic to downstream services.
+The objective is not to eliminate randomness, but to constrain it within predictable boundaries.
+One foundational technique is enforcing structured outputs.

 const systemPrompt = `